Monday, December 11, 2023

 We arrived early, so we let them play in the playground area.
 When people started lining up, we got in line.

-It was a long line behind us.
+There was a long line behind us.
 We walked through the gate of Halloween Manor, and that is when the fun began.

-The kids got lots of candy, a fireman's hat, coloring, and safety books.
-They got their pictures taken with Inflatable pumpkins, at the Shriners Hillbilly Jeep, With Hocus Pocus, with Dept of Eye Care, Jason Voorhees, and Pennywise the Dancing Clown.
+The kids received lots of candy, a fireman's hat, coloring books, and safety books.
+They got their pictures taken with Inflatable pumpkins, at the Shriners Hillbilly Jeep, with Hocus Pocus, with the Department of Eye Care, Jason Voorhees, and Pennywise the Dancing Clown.

 Making Slime